Food insecurity and hunger in the United States: Food insecurity

-Hunger vs. food insecurity

 According to the United States Department of Agriculture (USDA), food insecurity is "a household-level economic and social condition of limited or uncertain access to adequate food."
-Hunger, on the other hand, is defined as "an individual-level physiological condition that may result from food insecurity."
+Hunger is defined as "an individual-level physiological condition that may result from food insecurity."

 The USDA has also created a language to describe various severities of food insecurity.
-High food security occurs when there are "no reported indications of food-access problems or limitations."
+High food security occurs when there are "no reported indications of food-access problems or limitations".
 Marginal food security occurs when there are one to two reported indications of "food-access problems or limitations" such as anxiety over food shortages in the household but no observable changes in food intake or dietary patterns.
 Low food security, previously called food insecurity without hunger, occurs when individuals experience a decrease in the "quality, variety, or desirability of diet" but do not exhibit reduced food intake.
 Very low food security, previously called food insecurity with hunger, is characterized by "multiple indications of disrupted eating patterns and reduced food intake."